Welcome to the new KidsHealth website! See what is new.

 Hand, foot and mouth disease is usually mild and lasts about 3 to 7 days.

-Very rarely (in an outbreak or with certain types of the virus), the hand, foot and mouth virus causes a more severe rash involving more of the body or a more serious illness, including inflammation of the brain or heart.
+Very rarely, the hand, foot and mouth virus causes a more severe rash, involving more of the body.
+Or the virus may cause a more serious illness, including inflammation of the brain or heart.

 Hand, foot and mouth disease can happen more than once

-Hand, foot and mouth disease can occasionally happen more than once as there are different types of the virus that cause it.
+Hand, foot and mouth disease can occasionally happen more than once.
+This is because there are different types of the virus that cause it.

 Diagnosis of hand, foot and mouth disease

-A health professional can usually diagnose hand, foot and mouth disease by examining your child.
+A health professional can usually diagnose hand, foot and mouth disease.
+They can do this after checking your child.

 When to get medical help for hand, foot and mouth disease